 The Big6 is a process model that students use to approach and solve information problems.
 It helps students develop skills and understanding needed to find, process, and use information effectively.
-In order to approach an information problem it is necessary to have the technology skills to perform a task.
+In order to approach an information problem, it is necessary to have the technology skills to perform a task.
 Hence, the Big6 is an information and technology process.
-It is the most well-known and widely-used K-12 research model.
+It is the most well-known and widely used K-12 research model.
 Students learn the Big6 through the library media specialists, IT specialists, and classroom teachers as they collaborate to develop and integrate units and lessons to improve information and technology skills with content-area curriculum outcomes.

-The Super3 is the same process as the six stages, but simplified for younger students in Grades KA-2.
+The Super3 is the same process as the six stages, but it is simplified for younger students in Grades KA-2.
 The Super3 follows the narrative style of a story.
 Most stories have a beginning, middle, and an end.
 When given an information problem in the beginning students will Plan, in the middle they will Do, and at the end they will Review.